Losing Weight Over 50

 I know that you want the feeling of satiety, sustenance, and I recommend to use beans to convey that feeling.

-Beans have both protein and carbs, will leave you feeling satisfied and are hearty.
+Beans have both protein and carbs, which will leave you feeling satisfied and are hearty.

 As a man over 50, fine, I admit that I am now 56, who has struggled with weight issues my entire life, I agree that it can still be done, and when you do lose the weight, it can really help with the quality of your life.